scholarslab/scholarslab.github.io/pages/blogging.md

 ## Stats!
 Starting from January 1, 2019, we're at 58 non-announcement posts (i.e. we dind't count announcements of fellowships or workshops, just essays) as of the morning of December 3rd, 2019.

+Blogging by roles:
+posts by Scholars' Lab staff
+posts by current Scholars' Lab undergraduate and graduate students posts by other collaborators

 All authors in paragraph list linked to bio pages

 Who blogged by roles (x staff, y students, x external collaborators)

-External collaborators: Neal Curtis, Sam Lemley, Mackenzie Brooks, Lauren Work, Brandon Butler, Julia?
+External collaborators: Neal Curtis, Sam Lemley, Mackenzie Brooks, Lauren Work, Brandon Butler, Julia Haines

 Authored most posts?
 (Brandon? need to actually count)